sjwesq/pomodoro.sh/README.md

 at the end of each time interval, therefore `sox` can be considered to be required.

-You can comfortably scale it down to
+You can comfortably scale it down to small sizes, but you'll want to use the `-m` flag for anything under 80 columns.
+Generally, under 80 columns is not really defined properly, but I had good results when I tried it.

 Two sound files are included -- I downloaded them from a royalty-free sound site.
 I don't own them.
 If you are the owner and this is problematic, please